 They should instead be inheriting from the desired provider and specifying the provider they want.

-#4 Updated by donavan m almost 4 years ago
+#4 Updated by donavan m about 4 years ago

 Is there a distinction being made between modules/custom/lib/puppet/ and modules/foo/lib/puppet/, or was this obviated with the .25 change?
 I can see the reasoning for modules/custom/lib/puppet/providers/package/apt.rb always overriding core functionality.
 Having modules/foo/lib/puppet/providers/package/apt.rb override the core provider seems like a bad plan.